fedora-python/tox-current-env/README.rst

 Invoking ``tox`` without any of the above options should behave as regular ``tox`` invocation without this plugin.
 Any deviation from this behavior is considered a bug.

+The plugin disables *tox's way* of providing a testing environment, but assumes that you supply one in *some other way*.
+Always run ``tox`` with this plugin in a fresh isolated environment, such as Python virtualenv, Linux container or chroot.
+\
+See other caveats below.

 Motivation
 ----------

 Obviously, ``tox`` was created to run tests in isolated Python virtual environments.
 The ``--current-env`` flag totally defeats the purpose of ``tox``.
-Why would anybody do that, you might ask.
+Why would anybody do that, you might ask?

+Well, it turns out that ``tox`` became too popular and gained another purpose.

+The Python ecosystem now has formal `specifications <https://packaging.python.org/specifications/>`_ for many pieces of package metadata like versions or dependencies.
+However, there is no standardization yet for declaring *test dependencies* or *running tests*.
+The most popular de-facto standard for that today is ``tox``, and we expect a future standard to evolve from ``tox.ini``.
+This plugin lets us use ``tox``'s dependency lists and testing commands for environments other than Python venvs.

+We hope this plugin will enable community best practices around ``tox`` configuration to grow to better accomodate non-virtualenv environments in general – for example, Linux distros, Conda, or containers.

-This plugin was created for `Fedora <https://fedoralovespython.org/>`_'s needs.
+Specifically, this plugin was created for `Fedora <https://fedoralovespython.org/>`_'s needs.
-When we package Python software as RPM packages, we try to run the upstream test suite during package build.
+When we package Python software as RPM packages, we try to run the project's test suite during package build.
-However there is no standardization of declaring Python test dependencies or invoking tests.
-The de-facto standard is ``tox``.
-However we need to test if the software works integrated into Fedora, not if it works with ``pip``-installed packages in an isolated environment.
+However, we need to test if the software works integrated into Fedora, not with packages downloaded from PyPI into a fresh environment.
 By running the tests in *current environment*, we can achieve that.

 If you are interested in the RPM packaging part of this,